polkafoundry/polkadocs/docs/feature/README.md

 Smart contracts are valuable tools to deliver promises in a trusted way.
 However, instead of interacting with them directly. users have to go through some middleware applications which require lots of time and effort to build.
 Such apps are often ambiguous, hence raising unwanted trust-issues.

 Icetea supports a special type of smart contract, named "decentralized bot".
 Those bots reside on blockchain and can respond to users' queries.
 What’s more, bots can be stateful (e.g. they remember the user's previous messages) which can create meaningful conversations.
-Users can now chat to smart contracts right inside their wallets.
+Users can now chat with smart contracts right inside their wallets.

 ## Professional services
 ### DocuGuard